sprlab/binary-stylometry/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+### Third-Party Software
+Although our scripts depend on several third-party software, this repository does not contain (or distribute) any non-Apache license-compliant third-party software.
+Thus, the users are expected to obtain the required non-Apache licensed third-party software on their own.